Journal of Unification Studies Vol. 11, 2010 - Pages 1-38; Revised September 2019

 Prevalence of Medical Circumcision

-Circumcision today extends well beyond the Jewish realm, as medical circumcision became accepted practice in America and England .
+Infant circumcision today extends well beyond the Jewish realm, as circumcision for medical reasons has become accepted practice in America and England.
 South Koreans started to circumcise children during the American trusteeship following World War II.
 The American cultural practice of circumcision became nearly universal in South Korea after the Korean War.

 The original advocates for medical circumcision gave therapeutic rationales for the practice, for example that it reduced the incidence of epilepsy, nervous irritability, or urinary-tract infection.
 Some saw it in the context of Victorian-era morality, as a way to reduce masturbation.
 In time, scientific studies failed to find any of the aforementioned therapeutic benefits.
 In 1971, the American Academy of Pediatrics reported that there are no valid medical indications for circumcision in the neonatal period.
 In 1999 the American Medical Association followed suit.

 More recently, studies have provided evidence that circumcision can be of value in reducing HIV transmission in Africa.
 Even so, health experts do not believe that circumcision would be an effective anti-AIDS strategy in the developed world.
-Further, I note that any prophylactic value for reducing susceptibility to HIV/AIDS would not be a persuasive reason to circumcise a Blessed Child, who will be raised with the values of purity and monogamy.
+Consistent use of condoms and values education to promote purity and monogamy are far more effective in reducing the spread of HIV than the slight reduction in susceptibility gained from circumcision.

-Today, medical circumcision is widespread and entrenched.
+In the United States, medical circumcision is widespread and entrenched.
 In the 1970s upwards of 80 percent of American newborns were circumcised.
-That percentage has declined to about 60-65 percent currently.
+That percentage has declined to about 56 percent currently.
 There are also regional disparities, as circumcision rates in 2006 ranged from 34 percent in the West to 78 percent in the North Central states.

 U.S. Male Neonatal Circumcision Rate